Best Time To Go

 Walk into the centre for a day of sightseeing.
 Perhaps visit the Royal Botanic Garden.
 Blooming beautifully for 350 years, the gardens are home to a world-leading conservation, education and science centre.
 Stroll through the gardens and reach the viewpoint offering panoramic scenes of Edinburgh’s skyline.
 In the afternoon, explore the city on an enlivening walking tour visiting the old town and learn about the city’s rich history.
 Return in the evening to enjoy The Dunstane Houses Whisky Tasting experience.

-This morning, head to the airport and fly to Orkney.
-On arrival at Kirkwall Airport, pick up your hire car and take a short drive to The Kirkwall Hotel for an overnight stay.
+Today travel to Orkney and on arrival, collect up your hire car and take a short drive to The Kirkwall Hotel for an overnight stay.
 Set on a medieval coastline, stroll around the charming town and perhaps visit St Magnus Cathedral and the Bishop’s and Earl’s Palaces before stopping for a spot of lunch.
 Prepare for your ferry journey to Cantick Head Lighthouse in the morning.

 This morning, take the ferry and drive to Cantick Head Lighthouse.
 Settle into your remote retreat on the tiny island of South Walls, Hoy.
 You’ll be staying in a quaint cottage, fit with a toasty fireplace for curling up and reading a book with the faint sound of the waves crashing on the shore.
 Perhaps venture to your private beach for a trip out on the water via kayak.
 Look out for the colony of seals that rest on the island and glide peacefully across the blue water before heading back to rest beneath a starry sky.